kozec/sc-controller/docs/protocol.md

 #### `Reconfigure.`
 Asks daemon to reload configuration file (`~/.config/scc/config.json`).
-Currently, daemon doesn't really reads this file, but sends `Reconfigured.` message to all connected clients, what should cause them to reload configuration file as well.
+Daemon reloads and reapplies all controller configs and sends `Reconfigured.` message to all connected clients, what causes them to reload configuration file as well.
 Daemon responds with `OK.`

 #### `Register: value`